-PPR stands for "Playful Participatory Research."
-It was developed to support educators' playful learning because in order to promote playful learning for children and older learners, adults need a way to engage in playful learning too.
-PPR is a type of "practitioner inquiry" or "teacher research"-research that is done by educators.1 Can teachers really be researchers?
+PPR stands for Playful Participatory Research.
+It was developed by researchers on the Pedagogy of Play initiative to support educators' playful learning, because to promote playful learning for children and older learners, adults need a way to engage in playful learning too.
+PPR is a type of "practitioner inquiry" or "teacher research" - research that is done by educators.
+Can teachers really be researchers?
 Yes!
-This kind of research is not about control groups or quantitative methods.
-This is research that involves you collecting data or documentation about your learning community, making sense of and analyzing what you collect, and applying what you learn to better understand a topic or idea.
-Your data will be your documentation of your classroom, your school, and your learners-you know them better than anyone else and you make decisions about teaching and learning every day.
-PPR is a reflective and playful way to explore a puzzle, try out a new idea, and think differently about how you support your students' learning.
-Research about PPR has shown that it can help educators to take risks and explore new possibilities in their teaching, and that exploring questions playfully helps incorporate more playful learning into classrooms and schools.2 Doing PPR at a schoolwide or program-wide level has also been shown to have a positive impact on school culture by providing a stronger sense of community.
+This kind of research is not about control groups or formal analysis or quantitative methods.
+This is research that involves you collecting data or documentation about your learning community, making sense of or analyzing what you collect, and applying what you learn to better understand a topic or idea.
+Your data will be your documentation of your classroom, your school, and your learners - you know them better than anyone else and you make decisions about teaching and learning every day.
+PPR is a reflective and playful way to explore a puzzle or try out a new idea in your work as an educator.
+It can help you gain new ideas and think differently about how you support your students' learning.
+Research about PPR has shown that it can help educators to take risks and explore new possibilities in their teaching, and that exploring questions playfully helps them to incorporate more playful learning into their classrooms and schools.
+Doing PPR at a schoolwide or program-wide level has also been shown to positively impact school culture by providing a stronger sense of community.